-- 1. If a child feels like they are being bullied, they report the behaviour to an adult in the school.
-If another child recognises signs of bullying, they report the behaviour to an adult in school.
-If an adult recognises signs of bullying, they report the behaviour to the class teacher or other appropriate adult. - 2.
-The adult will investigate what has happened by asking questions and making notes with the children involved.
-Using the information gathered, the adult will decide if bullying has occurred.
+1. If a child feels that someone is being unkind, they report the behaviour to an adult in the school.
+If another child sees or hears someone being unkind, they report the behaviour to an adult in school.
+This adult will report the behaviour to the class teacher or a member of the Safeguarding Team.

-If bullying hasn't occurred, the adult will still deal with the matter in an appropriate way, following the behaviour policy.

-If bullying has occurred, the adult will continue to follow the procedures below.

-- 3. The incident will be recorded on the record of bullying incidents. - 4.
+- 2. The adult will investigate what has happened by asking questions and making notes with the children involved.
+Using the information gathered, the adult will decide if bullying has occurred. - If bullying hasn't occurred, the adult will still deal with the matter in an appropriate way, following the behaviour policy and parents/carers may still be notified. - If bullying has occurred, the adult will continue to follow the procedures below. - 3.
+The incident will be recorded on the school's bullying log.
+When an incident or allegation of bully has been confirmed, then the type of bullying will be named and the outcome of the investigation will be shared with all relevant parties (including parents/carers). - 4.
 Where necessary, there will be opportunities for reconciliation.
-There may also be behavioural consequences. - 5.
-Children will be monitored by staff through raised awareness at staff meetings. - 6.
-There will be follow up meetings for the parents and child.
+A plan of support will be put in place for the child/ren being bullied and the bully/bullies so that the bullying behaviour stops and no longer happens again. - 5.
+Children will be monitored by staff through raised awareness at staff meetings, closer supervision and regular check-ins. - 6.
+There will be follow up communications/review meetings for the parents/carers and child/ren.